symfony-cmf/symfony-cmf-docs/tutorial/sonata-admin.rst

 In this chapter you will build an administration interface with the help of the SonataDoctrinePHPCRAdminBundle_.

-For the setup, follow the instructions in :doc:`../bundles/sonata_phpcr_admin_integration/introduction`.
+First, follow the `Sonata installation guide`_, and then the :doc:`instructions to set up the SonataPhpcrAdminIntegrationBundle <../bundles/sonata_phpcr_admin_integration/introduction>`.

 Configuration
 -------------